 - 1. Filip Grzegorczyk President of the Management Board (CEO) - 2.
 Jarosław Broda Vice President of the Management Board - 3.
 Kamil Kamiński Vice President of the Management Board - 4.
-Marek Wadowski Vice President of the Management Board of the Management Board of TAURON Polska Energia S.A. on the appointment of the audit firm to conduct the audit of the annual consolidated financial statements of TAURON Capital Group in accordance with the applicable regulations
+Marek Wadowski Vice President of the Management Board of the Management Board of TAURON Polska Energia S.A. on the appointment of the audit firm to conduct the audit of the annual financial statements of TAURON Polska Energia S.A. in accordance with the applicable regulations